 Verizon may offer more data to prepaid customers, but Metro's $40-a-month plan still includes a generous helping of 10GB of data, with streaming music from more than 40 services not counting against your cap.
 Metro's unlimited plans — $50 for the entry level plan and $60 for a plan that includes an Amazon Prime membership and more hotspot data — are pretty attractive, too.
 Metro customers also benefit from the Scam Shield service T-Mobile launched to reduce the amount of robocalls you're subject to.

-Metro has a good selection of phones, with nearly a third of the handsets on sale costing less than $200.
+Metro has a good selection of phones, with around a third of the handsets on sale costing less than $200.
 You can find additional savings if you port over a phone number when signing up for service with Metro.

 Google Fi's pricing is pretty compelling if you don't use a lot of data.
 Google charges you $20 for unlimited talk and text and then just $10 for each gigabyte of data you use.
 But that's adjusted to the precise amount of data you consume — if you use 2.5GB, say, you'll pay $25 instead of Google rounding up to $30.
 You can opt for unlimited data if you prefer, but at $70 a month, Google's pricing matches what T-Mobile charges for the best unlimited data plan.
 There's a $60 unlimited data option at Google Fi, but it drops the ability to use your data overseas, a feature that makes Google Fi so appealing.

 Consumer Cellular is a good option for your cell phone service if you don't need a lot of data each month or you don't need unlimited talk minutes.
 (Or both!)
 The carrier has small data tiers available at reasonable prices, and you can switch around your data allotment on a monthly basis if you anticipate needing more data.